juliajessica/acme-store/planning.md

 - [x] Add eslint and prettier to project
 - [x] Install Chivo and Helvetica Neue fonts
 - [x] Pascal Case all directories in App
-- [ ] Create Stylesheets for all components that need styles
+- [x] Create Stylesheets for all components that need styles
 - [x] Add all svgs and images into Assets folder
 - [x] Identify and create reusable components and add all the different states to them
 - [x] Build from mobile first
-- [ ] Verfiy the tax percentage and calculate it for the cart total
+- [ ] Verify the tax percentage and calculate it for the cart total
+- [x] Look up modals in React
-- [ ] Add states for loading - for a better UX Experience
+- [x] Add states for loading - for a better UX Experience
 - [ ] Note to self: I can use any react library to add to the app

+**_RESEARCH/DISCOVER:_**

+Work on the modal was pulled from React Bootstrap: https://react-bootstrap.netlify.com/components/modal/#modal-props Animations are pulled from the React-Fade-In Library: https://www.npmjs.com/package/react-fade-in For routing through the application I simply used React-Router-Dom: https://www.npmjs.com/package/react-router-dom Having to toggle between the modal for the full-screen shopping cart view I have to figure out the window.inner width to change the display: https://developer.mozilla.org/en-US/docs/Web/API/window/innerWidth

 **_START HERE:_**